Crypto Beginner

 How do cryptographic algorithms work?

 This type of algorithm uses a mathematical function for encryption and decryption.
 The algorithm works in combination with a key—which may be a word, a number, a phrase, or some combination of these elements—to encrypt the plaintext message.
-The same message will encrypt to a different algorithm with a different key.
+The same message will be encrypted to a different algorithm with a different key.
 The main strength of using a cryptographic algorithm and secret key is that it offers a boost to security.

 A cryptographic algorithm is a key part of the crypto ecosystem.
-Since security is essential for crypto to survive, developers employ all possible keys and protocols to secure their projects.
+Since security is essential for crypto to survive, developers employ all possible keys and blockchain protocols to secure their projects.

 Types of cryptographic algorithms